-Aloha Stadium Swap Meet to resume on Wednesdays
+Aloha Stadium swap meet to resume on Wednesdays

-The Aloha Stadium announced today that it will be resuming the Swap Meet & Marketplace on Wednesdays, in addition to Saturdays and Sundays.
+Aloha Stadium announced Tuesday that it will resume the Swap Meet & Marketplace on Wednesdays, in addition to Saturdays and Sundays.

-Although a temporary moratorium has been placed on any new events, as announced by the Aloha Stadium Authority on Dec.
-17, the Swap Meets and other parking lot activities are expected to continue.
+Although a temporary moratorium has been placed on any new events, as announced Dec.
+17 by the Aloha Stadium Authority, the swap meets and other parking lot activities are expected to continue.

 The Swap Meet & Marketplace will now take place from 8 a.m. to 1 p.m.
 Wednesdays and Saturdays, and from 6:30 a.m. to 1 p.m.
 Sundays.

-Free admission will be offered on Wednesdays during the month of January, the Aloha Stadium announced.
+Free admission will be offered on Wednesdays during January, Aloha Stadium announced.
 Admission on weekends will be $1 per person for those 12 and older, and free for those 11 and under.

-Face masks are required for anyone attending that is 2 or older, and shoppers must also maintain physical distancing of 6 feet.
+Face masks are required for anyone attending who is 2 or older, and shoppers also must maintain physical distancing of 6 feet.
 No pet animals are allowed.

 More information is available at alohastadium.hawaii.gov or 483-2500.